Neville Longbottom

-Neville Longbottom is a character in the Harry Potter series of novels by J. K. Rowling.
+Neville Longbottom is a fictional character in the Harry Potter series of novels by J. K. Rowling.
 He is described as a round-faced Gryffindor student in Harry Potter's year.
 Throughout the series, Neville is often portrayed as a bumbling and disorganised character, and a rather mediocre student, though he is highly gifted at Herbology.
 However, the character's personality appears to undergo a transition after he joins Dumbledore's Army in Harry Potter and the Order of the Phoenix.
 The encouragement he receives gives him confidence in his magical abilities, turning him into a more competent wizard.
 Eventually, Neville becomes the leader of Dumbledore's Army during Harry, Ron and Hermione's absence searching for Horcruxes.
 Neville is instrumental in the downfall of Lord Voldemort and eventually destroys the final Horcrux, which allows Harry to defeat the Dark Lord once and for all.
 Neville is portrayed by Matthew Lewis in the Harry Potter films.
 His evolution from an insecure boy into a courageous leader reflects one of the most profound character arcs in the series.

 Character history

 Early life and family background

 Neville Longbottom was born into the respected Longbottom family, which is one of the few remaining pure-blood lines in the wizarding world.
 His parents, Frank and Alice Longbottom, were Aurors who fought valiantly during the First Wizarding War and were members of the original Order of the Phoenix.
 During Voldemort's reign, the Longbottoms were tortured into insanity by the use of one of the unforgivable curses, Cruciatus Curse, used by Death Eaters.
-One of the death eaters was Bellatrix Lestrange.
-This torture had left the couple permanently hospitalized.
+The Death Eaters included Bellatrix Lestrange, Rodolphus Lestrange, Rabastan Lestrange, and Barty Crouch Jr. This torture had left the couple permanently hospitalized.
 From this event happening, Neville was raised by his grandmother, Augusta Longbottom, who had high expectations for his magical abilities.
-As a baby, Neville showed little to no signs of having magical abilities, which lead his family to believing the possibility of him being a Squib.
+As a baby, Neville showed little to no signs of having magical abilities, which led his family to believe it was possible that he was a Squib.
 His early experiences with loss and self-doubt profoundly shaped his character and set the stage for his emotional journey at Hogwarts.